The 26 Best Winter Boots for Women Who Are Tired of Having Cold Toes

 We hate to break it to you, but the classic UGG style (you know the one) does not qualify as winter boots.
 They don’t have the traction necessary to really grip an icy sidewalk, nor does the suede upper protect against moisture of any kind.
 However, if you really can’t get enough of the brand’s signature cozy lining, the Adirondak model is a much better pick as they're rated to -32° F and come treated with a DryTech waterproof finish.
 They even held up during the polar vortex in 2019, according to one buyer.
 “I wore them in Chicago during the Polar Vortex, -20 below temps, -35 with wind chill, two feet of snow, my feet were NEVER cold or wet.
 Incredible boots, worth the money.
 They look good with skinny pants, easy to get on and off—I love them!”

 Best Insulated Boot

 Crafted with a TEK 2.5 membrane, the exclusive technology on these bad boys optimizes durability and weatherproofing—and will keep your feet toasty warm in temperatures down to -10 degrees.
-The multilugged sole offers great grip on slippery surfaces and the EVA midsole provides ample cushion for your feet.
-And thanks to the 200-gram PrimaLoft polyester mixed with the innersole that's covered in NXT, these boots offer fantastic insulation and odor management so it won't feel like your feet are suffocating each time you wear them.
+The multilugged sole offers excellent grip on slippery surfaces and the EVA midsole provides ample cushion for your feet.
+And thanks to the 200-gram PrimaLoft polyester mixed with the innersole that's covered in NXT, these boots offer fantastic insulation and odor management, so it won't feel like your feet are suffocating each time you wear them.